Russian economy to grow by 0.5 percent in 2014: central bank's Nabiullina

 She added that the most obvious impact has been seen in business and individuals rushing to exchange rubles into foreign currencies, weakening the currency and increasing inflationary pressures.

-The ruble, which in March was down 10 percent against the dollar compared to the start of the year, has since recovered and is trading at January levels.
+The rouble, which in March was down 10 percent against the dollar compared to the start of the year RUB=, has since recovered and is trading at January levels.
 But the impact from its weakening early this year will continue for some time, Nabiullina said.

 She expects annualized inflation of 7.5 percent by the end of the first half of the year, before easing to around 6 percent by the end of 2014.